opencobra/MATLAB.devTools/README.rst

 changes made to a downloaded official ``git`` repository will be ignored).

-If you get stuck or are faced with an system error message, please read the
+|important| If you get stuck or are faced with an system error message, please read
+the
 `FAQ <https://github.com/opencobra/MATLAB.devTools/blob/master/docs/source/faq.rst>`__.